 All the King's Fools

-For centuries, disabled people and their history have been overlooked.
+For centuries, disabled people and their history have been overlooked - hidden in plain sight.
 Very little on the infirm and mentally ill was written down during the renaissance period.
-The Tudor period is no exception, and presents a complex story and unparalleled.
+The Tudor period is no exception and presents a complex, unparalleled story.
 The sixteenth century was far from exemplary in the treatment of its infirm, but a multifaceted and ambiguous story emerges, where society’s ‘natural fools’ were elevated as much as they were belittled.

-Meet characters like Will Somer, Henry VIII’s fool at court, whom the king depended upon, and learn of how the dissolution of the monasteries contributed to forming an army of ‘sturdy beggars’ who roamed Tudor England without charitable support.
-From the nobility to the lowest of society, Phillipa Connolly casts a light on the lives of disabled people in Tudor England and guides us through the social, religious, cultural and ruling classes’ response to disability as it was then perceived.
+Meet characters like William Somer, Henry VIII’s fool at court, whom the king depended upon, and learn of how the dissolution of the monasteries contributed to forming an army of ‘sturdy beggars’ who roamed Tudor England without charitable support.
+From the nobility to the lowest of society, Phillipa Vincent-Connolly casts a light on the lives of disabled people in Tudor England and guides us through the social, religious, cultural, and ruling classes’ response to disability as it was then perceived.

 This book describes a selection of people caught up in the turmoil that presaged the reformation - a period of change instigated by a king whose desire for a legitimate son was to brutally sweep aside an entire way of life.
 The most famous and influential of the victims were the two people closest to Henry VIII.
 His mentor, Cardinal Thomas Wolsey, a great churchman and a diplomat of consummate skill.
 The other was to be the King’s second wife, Anne Boleyn.
 These two adversaries, equally determined to succeed, had risen above the usual expectations of their time.
 Wolsey, of humble birth, became…By Lynda Telford

 Click here to buy both titles for £45.00